Flowers After 5

 Admission & Weather Policy

 Admission to this event is regular Garden admission.
-You can walk up and purchase tickets at the Guest Services desk or purchase in advance online (Please note: online tickets incur a convenience fee.)
+Tickets can be purchased at the Guest Services desk in the Robins Visitors Center.

 Members enjoy free admission; not a member?
 Consider joining.

-Garden hours are extended until 9p.m. on Flowers After 5 nights, so be sure to take time to explore Incanto: An Oasis of Lyrical Sculpture, which is especially striking when illuminated in the evenings.
+Garden hours are extended until 9p.m. on Flowers After 5 nights, so be sure to take time to explore the Garden and check out our outdoor art exhibition Homes & Habitats, as well as our rotating exhibitions in the Community Art Gallery.
 The Garden Shop may also offer extended hours.

 Flowers After 5 is rain or shine.
 The Garden Staff monitors the weather closely and if there is a high likelihood of hazardous weather during Flowers After 5, the event will be cancelled.
 We post weather-related updates as quickly as possible to the website and social media, and it’s always a good idea to check before you come.